Have you begun planning for future projects? Would you be interested in hiring a Cape Breton University (CBU) student?

 Did you know?
 If you require funding assistance, you may be eligible to apply to the following programs:

 The Government of Nova Scotia: Co-op Education Incentive is a grant program that provides a 50% student wage subsidy.
-Application for the Summer 2019 Co-op Term is open from December 17, 2018 to January 25, 2019.
+Apply between 15 August and 15 September 2019 for the Winter 2020 co-op term

 The Government of Nova Scotia: Student Summer Skills Incentive (SKILL) offers full funding for summer positions that run between 8 and 14 weeks.
-Application for the Summer 2019 Work Term is open from December 17, 2018 to January 25, 2019.
+Application for the Summer 2020 Work Term is typically open from mid December 2019 to January 2020 – you hear back in March!

 The Government of Canada: Student Work Integrated Learning Program (SWILP) provides $5000 to $7000 to support work integrated learning opportunities for students enrolled in STEM and Business programs.
 Funding is provided through 10 different partners including: